ericguan04/stock_market_project/README.md

 ## Areas to improve:
 * Work on improving the accuracy of the XGBoost model by adjusting the parameters
-* Try to host the web app on a platform so it doesn't have to be hosted locally
 * For future projects, add venv and vscode to gitignore file before uploading (better practice)

 Backtesting resulted in 58.66% accuracy for the RandomForest model using trendFeatures.